danielharrell/SumLect2015/Lost_Idea_LA.md

 it, then, without falsifying the sense in which the threat is finally internal?

-Here is my best brief stab at an answer.
-I give it now, before saying why it causes my worry about liberal education's future.
+Here is what strikes me as the simplest answer to this question, and the best, so far as it goes.
 The threat to liberal education is internal---so we supposed, and so I believe---insofar as it comes from a question about what it means to be educated that we must ask for ourselves, and may well answer in a choice against liberal education.
 But then again, we may well answer this question otherwise, by choosing liberal education.
-Liberal education would thus be a second answer to the question, opposed to the first.
-And in *this* opposition, an opposition of answers, we could say that the threat to liberal education is indeed external; even if both are answers to the same question, and the threat to liberal education in this sense remains internal.
+Liberal education would thus represent a second answer to the question, opposed to the first.
+The threat, then, remains internal, insofar as both answers are to the same question; but the threat becomes external insofar as one answer opposes the other.

-But if liberal education then has a future, it will be in facing, meeting, and defeating this threat, or otherwise surviving it.
-Which is to say: in treating the threat as external.
-And this means that liberal education's future depends not on provoking a question about the meaning of education, but rather on providing an answer.
-And if there is a defense of liberal education to help secure this future, it will be one that convinces us of this answer.
-Which means at minimum: a defense that convinces us liberal education *is* an answer, even for those who give a different answer.
-It will be a defense which, at the very least, shows that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.

-And the only way to satisfy this minimal condition, it seems to me, is to show that there is something studied in liberal education, and something learned, which would otherwise go unstudied and unlearned.
+This way of thinking about the threat as external, while simple, implies something important, I think, about what it means to defend liberal education against the threat, so understood.
+For this defense, to have any chance of success, will have to convince us that liberal education does provide an answer to the question of what it means to be educated, even for those who give a different answer.
+And to do this, the defense will have to show that something is lost in a choice against liberal education, whatever might be gained; and that the answer we give in such a choice, even if it turns out right, risks being wrong.
+But the only way to show this, so far as I can tell, is to show that there is something studied in liberal education, and something learned, which would otherwise go unstudied and unlearned.
 To show, in short, that liberal education has a subject-matter.
 Or in a word: content.

+(Present problem in this paragraph, then go on to use traditional liberal arts as example of problem, but this clarifies the sense in which I want to speak of an idea of liberal art, as opposed to the matter of liberal art.)
 Traditionally, as most of you no doubt know, this content was identified with seven liberal arts, a so-called *trivium* of grammar, logic, and rhetoric; and